travis-ci/docs-travis-ci-com/user/reference/trusty.md

 are not pre-installed will be dynamically installed from a local cache, or built via `phpenv` if unavailable.

-*Note: We are unable to support older PHP versions 5.2.x and 5.3.x on Trusty.
+*Note: We do not support PHP versions 5.2.x and 5.3.x on Trusty.
 Specifying it will result in build failure.
 If you need to test with these versions, use Precise.*